scm-manager/scm-manager/docs/en/first-startup/index.md

 # Bypass User Creation Form

 For automated processes, you might want to bypass the initial user creation.
-To do so, you can set the initial password in a system property `scm.initialPassword`.
+To do so, you can set the initial password in an environment variable `SCM_WEBAPP_INITIALPASSWORD`.
 If this is present, a user `scmadmin` with this password will be created, if it does not already exist.
-To change the name of this user, you can set this with the property `scm.initialUser` in addition.
+To change the name of this user, you can set this with the environment variable `SCM_WEBAPP_INITIALUSER` in addition.

 When set, this also causes the initialization to skip the Plugin Wizard.